Madden NFL 07

 Madden NFL 07 is an American football video game based on the NFL that was published by EA Sports and developed by EA Tiburon.
-It is the first in the video game series to debut for the PlayStation 3 and Wii consoles as launch titles and the last one to be released on the Game Boy Advance.
+It is the first in the video game series to debut for the PlayStation 3 and Wii consoles as launch titles and the last Madden game to be released on the Game Boy Advance.
 Former Seattle Seahawks running back Shaun Alexander is on the cover.

 Features

 Just as in the previous titles in the Madden NFL series, Madden NFL 07 makes a few additions to the general game play.